mermaid-js/mermaid/docs/Setup.md

 This option controls if the generated ids of nodes in the SVG are generated randomly or based on a seed.
 If set to false, the IDs are generated based on the current date and thus are not deterministic.
-This is the default behaviour.
+This is the default behavior.

 **Notes**: